 When Hospice Has Been Chosen a Power of Attorney, Living Will and Healthcare Directive is a Must!

-Hospice patients must insist that their families agree to honor his or her wish to die at home, without artificial attempts at extending the patient’s life.
+A hospice patient should insist that their family agree to honor their wish to die at home (if feasible), without artificial attempts at extending the patient’s life.

-Many New Jersey hospice patients at home (particularly patients with heart disease or weak hearts) complete a form called an “Out of Hospital DNR Order.”
-This form should be available from your hospice agency.
+Many New Jersey hospice patients (particularly patients still living at home and diagnosed with heart disease or weak hearts) complete a form called an “Out of Hospital DNR Order.”
+This form is available from your hospice agency, if you ask.
 This form will be useful if a hospice patient suffers a heart attack and someone not knowing the patient’s wishes calls 911.
 (For example, a visiting friend, a neighbor, or a newly arrived family member — or simply a family member who panics.)
-This form should be honored by emergency medical technicians (EMTs) if the form is shown to the EMT crew immediately upon their arrival at the house.
-It is therefore important that the Out of Hospital DNR Order is posted in an obvious place that is easy to reach (many families post them on the refrigerator door).
+This form should be honored by emergency medical technicians (EMTs) if the form is shown to the EMT crew immediately upon their arrival to the house.
+It is therefore important that the Out of Hospital DNR Order be posted in an obvious place easy to reach (many families post them on the refrigerator door).

 What is a DNR?

-A DNR (Do Not Resuscitate) Order is a legal document, signed by a physician, which informs other caregivers that the patient does not want cardiopulmonary resuscitation (CPR) if the heart stops.
+A DNR (Do Not Resuscitate) Order is a legal document, signed by a physician, which informs caregivers and medical personnel that the patient does not want cardiopulmonary resuscitation (CPR) if the heart stops.

 Cardiopulmonary resuscitation (CPR) is an artificial means of extending life.
 It is useful and often successful in restoring the heartbeat of a patient who has suffered accidental, sudden or traumatic cessation of heart function.
 CPR, however, hardly ever works with patients who have severe heart disease or weak hearts — for them, the rushed and aggressive administration of CPR by strangers will be the last thing they experience in life.